Patrick Kudla

-Patrick Anthony Kudla (born April 2, 1996) is a Canadian professional ice hockey player.
-He currently plays for the Idaho Steelheads in the ECHL.
+Patrick Anthony Kudla (born April 2, 1996) is a Canadian professional ice hockey player currently playing for the Idaho Steelheads in the ECHL.

 Playing career

 Kudla was born and raised in Guelph, Ontario, where he played for the Guelph Hurricanes in the GOJHL from the 2012–13 season through to the 2014–15 season.
 In 2016, he was drafted 158th overall by the Arizona Coyotes in the National Hockey League, but never played in the league.
 During the 2017–18 season, he played for the University of Guelph ice hockey team.